hasura/ndc-open-api-lambda/README.md

 - `Record<>` and `Map<>` return types are wrapped as JSON.
 - Support for [Relaxed Types](https://github.com/hasura/ndc-nodejs-lambda/tree/main?tab=readme-ov-file#relaxed-types) is a WiP.
 - [Types not supported by the NodeJS Lambda Connector](https://github.com/hasura/ndc-nodejs-lambda?tab=readme-ov-file#unsupported-types) are not supported.
-- If `*/` is present in examples or descriptions, it causes a syntax error because it denotes the end of a multi line comment in Typescript.
-This causes the codegen to crash.
-This is a high priority issue that will be fixed in upcoming releases.

 ## Contributing